KL2400030623/frontend-project/README-random-test.md

       node scripts/send_random_feedback.js --url http://localhost:3000/feedback --count 20 --multipart

    This will POST form fields and a small sample file named `sample.txt` for each submission.

+   If you want to upload a real file from disk with each submission, combine `--multipart` with `--file`:

+      node scripts/send_random_feedback.js --url http://localhost:3000/feedback --count 10 --multipart --file ./path/to/file.pdf

+   This will attach the given file to every request.

 Options